 If applicant currently receives VOCA funding, discuss how the proposed program compliments existing funding.

 If applicant is a Safe From the Start site, describe how the VOCA funds will expand on existing services.

 Describe how the applicant agency will sustain the funded program at the end of the three-year funding period.

-Complete this chart: